Discover How National Grid Handles Your Energy Delivery and Learn How to Navigate Your Electric and Gas Options

 Rhode Island receives both electricity and natural gas service through National Grid’s Rhode Island division, which supports Providence and surrounding communities.

-One of the most important choices you have as a National Grid customer is whether to use their standard service or explore alternative retail electric supplier.
-While National Grid will always deliver your electricity, choosing a REP allows you to select specific energy products that might better suit your needs.
-This gives you more control over your energy footprint and can sometimes save you money.
+One of the most important choices you have as a National Grid customer is whether to use their standard Basic Service rate or explore an alternative retail electric supplier.
+While National Grid will always deliver your electricity, choosing a third-party Energy Service Company (ESCO) allows you to select specific energy products that might better suit your needs.
+This gives you more control over your energy footprint and can sometimes help you save money.

 - Access to 100% renewable energy plans